 This especially stood out to me even more, because the social gatherings happen pretty frequently, where there is usually someone who is left out.
 After watching the video, I will try to handle the situation similar to how Danny Rubin explained would be the best way.”

-Through hands-on writing exercises and impactful instructional videos, Emerge with Rubin prepares engineering students to excel in the workplace.
+Through hands-on writing exercises and impactful instructional videos, Emerge prepares engineering students to excel in the workplace.

 When students combine technical know-how with a strong command of soft skills, they will succeed in any engineering work environment.

-Want to explore the Emerge with Rubin online program for your students?
+Want to explore the Emerge online program for your students?
 Request a 30-day free trial here!